Making a good relationship great

 My love for animals, as well as my desire to help them, increased over the years and greatly influenced my decision to attend Iowa State University where I received my BS in Agricultural Education.
 In 2015 I graduated from the professional program at Communication With All Life University, where I formerly served as a faculty member and Dean of Students from October 2016 to December 2017.
 I now work as an animal communicator and certified emotion code practitioner for private clients.

-Today my husband, Arnie, and I live on a 7 acre farm in Iowa with our dog and horses.
-Arnie and I are hobby vegetable and fruit farmers and enjoy trail riding and camping with our horses.
+For almost 35 years my husband, Arnie, and I lived on a 7 acre farm in Iowa with our dog and horses.
+Arnie and I were hobby vegetable and fruit farmers and enjoyed trail riding and camping with our horses.